moqiguzhu/StanfordAlgorithms/README.md

 ## Test Data
 - all the test data are placed in the **testdata** directory

+## About Source codes
+- Codes under Part1 folder are corresponding codes for Stanford Algorithms, Part I
+- Codes under Part2 folder are corresponding codes for Stanford Algorithms, Part II
+- Codes under algorithms folder are refactored codes for Part I and Part II.
+Generally speaking, these codes are more readable and efficient.
+But, there are still exceptions that refactored codes run less quickly.
+This is the result of trade-off between generality and efficience.

 ## Time Complexity Rules
 - n means number of nodes in a grapg
 - m means number of edges in a graph